-11 Discussion
+12 Discussion

 Bulletin board contact tracing can improve manual contact tracing considering how easy it is to implement, the relative fewer resources it demands, and its nuanced privacy options.
 However, as our models show, under certain conditions, bulletin board contact tracing can be comparable or even slightly worse than manual contact tracing.
-Figure 3 shows that around the 45day mark, the curves for manual contact tracing and bulletin board tracing cross with the former trending downwards faster.
+When they are combined into a hybrid approach, contact tracing is uniformly more effective.
+Figure 3 shows that around the 45-day mark, the curves for manual contact tracing and bulletin board tracing cross with the former trending downwards faster.
 We suspect that this reflects the difference in expected numbers of infected people due to a missed location versus a missed individual.
 This is likely because locations typically have more than one person in it.
 So, missing a location that one had visited that was infected rules out a larger number of people from receiving the message to isolate.
 In comparison, missing one person that was contacted rules out only one person from receiving the message to isolate.
 Thus, it is a limitation of the model that it does not adequately scale the probabilities of recall.
-It also represents a significant handicap in the head to head comparison of the two models of contact tracing.
+It also represents a significant handicap in favor of manual contact tracing in the head to head comparison of the two models of contact tracing.